-However, data is only as valuable to an organization as its application.
+However, data is only as valuable to an organisation as its application.

-A NewVantage Partners survey from 2021 found that even as investment levels grew to record levels, companies are “continuing to struggle to derive value from their Big Data and AI investments and to become data-driven organizations.”
-Even with more data than ever before, organizations will need help cutting through the noise of their data to identify the “golden nuggets” of insights that have the ability drive true organizational change.
+A NewVantage Partners survey from 2021 found that even as investment levels grew to record levels, companies are “continuing to struggle to derive value from their Big Data and AI investments and to become data-driven organisations.”
+Even with more data than ever before, organisations will need help cutting through the noise of their data to identify the “golden nuggets” of insights that have the ability drive true organisational change.

 While many innovation teams operate in stealth mode, our team is much more collaborative, working with other business units to understand their problems before developing data models to assess and address their questions.
 None of this could take place without the right culture to support the transformation and enable greater data sharing.

 Significant change to become a data-centric organisation doesn’t happen overnight.
 Change at Lexmark is an iterative process that has also transformed our thinking and culture, and the value we have seen has been well worth the journey.

 If you are looking for advice about how to jump-start your company’s digital transformation, consider these suggestions: